MicrosoftDocs/Viva/Viva/engage/integrate-viva-engage-with-other-apps/migrate-classic-yammer-embed-to-engage.md

 description: "Replace Embed Feed for Yammer Classic to Embed Feed in Engage in your HTML-based applications."
 ---

-# Replace classic feeds with Embed Feed for Engage
+# Migrate your classic feeds with Embed Feed for Engage

 **Embed Feed for Engage** lets you add Viva Engage feeds to your HTML-based applications by using iFrame widgets.
 This modern experience replaces classic Embed Feed, which used a JavaScript API to render the embed view.